12.jpg

 Is Rolfing painful?

-Pain is not inherent to the Rolfing process.
+While there may be some discomfort and soreness during and after a Rolfing session, pain is not inherent to the Rolfing process.
 There may be moments of intensity of sensation as the tissues are stretched and loosened; however, the gentle and refined techniques used by a skilled Rolfer will produce the desired results without significant discomfort to the client.
 The experience may actually be quite pleasant, with sensations ranging from the subtle to a deep, intense release.

 What can you expect from Rolfing?